by Lou Aguilar

 – – –

 Lou Aguilar is a published novelist, produced screenwriter, and arts culture essayist.
-His new novel, “The Christmas Spirit” — a Yuletide romantic ghost story — was intended as the perfect traditionalist Christmas gift, and is available at Amazon, Barnes & Noble, and great American bookstores.
+His latest novel, “The Christmas Spirit,” a Yuletide romantic ghost story, and two earlier books are available at Amazon, Barnes & Noble, and great American bookstores.